-- Thus, Duke Energy Florida charges AT&T a per-pole annual rental rate that reflects percent of its annual pole costs, whereas Duke Energy Florida assigns to itself a per-pole annual rental rate that is percent of the annual pole cost.
-This means AT&T pays a rate that is percent of the rate Duke Energy Florida pays (i.e., per pole, while AT&T's rate for use of Duke Energy Florida's poles was percent of this amount, or per pole.
-15 - 14.
-For over fifteen months, AT&T has been seeking to negotiate with Duke Energy Florida in order to receive just and reasonable and competitively neutral rates based on the FCC's new telecom formula.
-AT&T calculates the new telecom rate as \$4.54 per pole for the 2019 rental year based on the data that it has.
-AT&T's request is consistent with the FCC's 2011 Pole Attachment Order.
-It also ensures that AT&T is not competitively disadvantaged relative to CLECs and cable providers that must be charged rates based on this formula. - 15.
-I understand Duke Energy Florida has rejected AT&T's request to obtain just and reasonable and competitively neutral rates that would put the telecom provider at par with its competitors.
+13. Thus, Duke Energy Florida charges AT&T a per-pole annual rental rate that reflects percent of its annual pole costs, whereas Duke Energy Florida assigns to itself a per-pole annual rental rate that is percent of the annual pole cost.
+This means AT&T pays a rate that is percent of the rate Duke Energy Florida pays (i.e., 1999).
+For instance, in 2019, Duke Energy Florida's rate to use AT&T's poles was per pole, while AT&T's rate for use of Duke Energy Florida's poles was percent of this amount, or 1999 per pole.15

+14. For over fifteen months, AT&T has been seeking to negotiate with Duke Energy Florida in order to receive just and reasonable and competitively neutral rates based on the FCC's new telecom formula.16 AT&T calculates the new telecom rate as \$4.54 per pole for the 2019 rental year based on the data that it has.17 AT&T's request is consistent with the FCC's 2011 Pole Attachment Order.
+It also ensures that AT&T is not competitively disadvantaged relative to CLECs and cable providers that must be charged rates based on this formula.

+15. I understand Duke Energy Florida has rejected AT&T's request to obtain just and reasonable and competitively neutral rates that would put the telecom provider at par with its competitors.
 Rather, Duke Energy Florida insists on the same contractual relationship that has